Town Haul

 Town Haul is a television program on TLC, hosted by Genevieve Gorder.
-It makes-over old (small) towns to give them a new look.
-Its first town was Jeffersonville, New York.
-Its second town was Laurens, South Carolina.
-In the first two seasons, they typically made over family-run businesses.
+Each season featured a series of episodes focussed on an old, small town, to give them a new look.
+Season 1 featured Jeffersonville, New York, season two covered Laurens, South Carolina.
+The first two seasons typically provided a make-over family-run businesses.
 In the third season, set in the town of Washington, Missouri, the first rebuild was of a house, but the second was of a historic, family owned business known for its mile high pies.